TRAIL ALERT: The Lower Shotover/Kimi Ākau Trail is closed due to a large slip. Visit the trail's official website for more details.

 Great Rides of New Zealand national partner Heritage Hotels has a beautiful property – Heritage Queenstown – overlooking Lake Wakatipu.
 Use the code 'NZCYCLE' when you book and get a 10% discount.

-Taking place on the Queenstown Trail and other regional trails, New Zealand's first e-bike festival has rides themed around wine, beer, food, art or birdwatching.
-Choose from nine different events including family-friendly options and rides for fit types looking to push their limits.
+Taking place on the Queenstown Trail and other regional trails, NZ's first e-bike festival has themed rides, including family-friendly options and rides for fit types looking to push their limits.
 All rides start and finish in historic Arrowtown village.Event Website VIEW ALL EVENTS